pavel-palta/course-dbt/greenery/submissions/week2.md

 </details>

-So we can conclude that Snake Plant, Ponytail Palm and Peace Lily are least performant between the top-viewed products
+So we can conclude that Snake Plant, Ponytail Palm and Peace Lily are least performant between the top-viewed products.

 #